zenobi-us/zenobi-us/content/posts/2024-02-03-tech-used-here.md

 This is amazing for a few reasons:

 - It's fast.
 No runtime CSS generation means no CSS-in-JS runtime.
-- Provides a [primitive for building a typesafe token contract](https://vanilla-extract.style/documentation/global-api/create-global-theme-contract/), which translates into a set of css variables.
+- Provides a [primitive for building a type safe token contract](https://vanilla-extract.style/documentation/global-api/create-global-theme-contract/), which translates into a set of css variables.
 - With its [Recipes Primitive](https://vanilla-extract.style/documentation/packages/recipes/), it's easy to build a simple design system that's easy to maintain and extend.

 **Typescript**